JPCHanson-Academic/DBell/README.md

 roll over the tile associated with it you should see a button appear that allows you to activate the theme.
 The theme should then be active.

+This Theme uses the HUGE-IT Slider plugin which can be found on the [wordpress plugin store](https://wordpress.org/plugins/slider-image/) (for free), or on the [authors site](http://huge-it.com/slider).
+This will need to be installed  (use the instructions on the installation tab or click on 'install plugin'), before certain theme features will work.

 Styling Your New Theme
 ======================
 You have a various options with regards to customising the look of the theme.